In Him Ministries:

 • Abraham was justified (accounted righteous) by faith (Rom.
 4:2-5) nearly 1800 years before the Investigative Judgment supposedly began.

-• Jesus did not need an Investigative Judgment to determine the cases of Abraham, Isaac, and Jacob, so why does He need one to determine our destiny (Matthew 8:11)?
+• Jesus did not need an Investigative Judgment to determine the cases of Abraham, Isaac, and Jacob, so why does He need one to determine our destiny (Matt.
+8:11)?

-• How could Enoch be taken to heaven without the Investigative Judgment (Genesis 5:24)?
+• How could Enoch be taken to heaven without the Investigative Judgment (Gen. 5:24)?

 • Seventh-day Adventists claim from Jude 1:9 that after Moses sinned and died, he was resurrected and taken to heaven.
 How could Moses enter heaven if everyone’s sins are not blotted out until after the Investigative Judgment?